inikep/XWRT/README.md

 Introduction
 -----------------

-XWRT (XML-WRT) is an efficient XML compressor (actually it works with all textual files).
+XWRT (XML-WRT) is an efficient XML/HTML compressor (actually it works well with all textual files).
 It transforms XML to more
 compressible form and uses zlib (default), LZMA, PPMd, or lpaq6 as back-end compressor.
 This idea is based on well-known XML compressor - XMill.
 Moreover, XML-WRT creates a semi-dynamic dictionary and replaces frequently used words with shorter codes.
 There are additional techniques to improve compression ratio:
--word alphabet can consist of start tags (like '<tag>'), urls, e-mails -special model for numbers encoding
+- word alphabet can consist of start tags (like '<tag>'), urls, e-mails
+- special model for numbers encoding
--input XML file is split into containers
+- input XML file is split into containers
--there are special containers for dates, time, pages and fractional numbers -end tags ('</tag>') are replaced with a single char -end tags + EOL symbols can also be replaced with a single char -spaceless words model
+- there are special containers for dates, time, pages and fractional numbers
+- end tags ('</tag>') are replaced with a single char
+- end tags + EOL symbols can also be replaced with a single char
+- spaceless words model
--very effective methods for white-space preserving -quotes modeling ('="' and '">' replaced with a single char)
+- very effective methods for white-space preserving
+- quotes modeling ('="' and '">' replaced with a single char)